frendlilang/jfrendli/README.md

 Frendli is an open source general-purpose programming language designed around empirical data on difficulties and misconceptions held by novice programmers.

 > ⚠️ Frendli is currently in development.
-See latest dev branch.

 ## Table of Contents
 - [Purpose](#purpose)